 Byzantine Palaces in Istanbul

-And the Palace of the Porphyrogenitus was a building where Byzantine emperors resided after the 10th century.
-It’s located on the corner where the Walls of Constantinople and Golden Horn met.
-The decoration of this palace was simply amazing and what remains today from the palace is a small section named “Tekfur Palace”.
+And the Palace of Blachernae was a building where Byzantine emperors resided after the 10th century.
+It was located on the corner where the Walls of Constantinople and Golden Horn met.
+Unfortunately, not much has remained from the Palace of Blachernae to the present day.

-Byzantine Monuments in Istanbul Blog Post by Serhat Engul
+Byzantine Sites in Istanbul for 2024 by Serhat Engul